 A massive granite statue of Ramesses stood in the centre of the first courtyard.
 When in place, it would have been around 20 meters high and weighed around 1,000 tons, making it one of the largest monolithic sculptures ever erected.
 The stone was quarried at Aswan.
 Even the job of transporting it to the site near Thebes would have been a logistical nightmare.

 The statue had its own name, “Ramesses, the Sun of Foreign Sovereigns”, and numerous votive stelae were found in its vicinity recording the prayers of Egyptians who hoped to benefit from the benevolence of their king.
 The courtyard was lined with columns on its north side, and a columned portico on the south wall.

-The second pylon is badly destroyed, but further scenes from the Battle of Kadesh and the Festival of Min can bee seen on the north wall.
-The courtyard was originally ringed by a columned portico on three sides, with Osiride statues of the King on the eastern and western sides.
+The second pylon is all but destroyed, but further scenes from the Battle of Kadesh and the Festival of Min can be seen on the north wall.
+The courtyard was originally ringed by a columned portico on three sides, with Osiride statues of the king on the eastern and western sides.
 A number of colossi were installed in this courtyard too.
 The upper portion of one, now known as the “Younger Memmnon”, now sits in the British Museum.

 The temple complex is surrounded by a vast number of administrative buildings and storage buildings, many of which were mined for stone by later generations.
 Barry Kemp estimated that if the granaries and store rooms surrounding the temple were filled to capacity they could feed up to 20,000 people for a year.
 There was probably a sacred lake in the vicinity of the complex, but its position has not been confirmed.